Recovery Rank for 180

 1. Passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy,Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and United Kingdom are notallowed to enter. - This does not apply to nationals and residents of Gabon.
-2. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result issued at most 5 days before departure from the first embarkation point. -This does not apply to passenger younger than 6 years.
-3. Passengers are subject to Coronavirus (COVID-19) PCR test upon arrival and self-isolation for 14 days.
+2. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result issued at most 3 days before departure from the first embarkation point. -This does not apply to passengers younger than 6 years.
+3. Passengers are subject to Coronavirus (COVID-19) PCR test upon arrival at their own expense. - This does not apply to passengers younger than 6 years.
+4. Passengers are subject to self-isolation for 14 days.

 Travel Advisory information provided and published with permission by IATA.